Katekko/flutter_boilerplate/README.md

 ## Getting Started

-TODO: Explain how to use the architeture and how to create new things
+- TODO: Explain how to use the architeture and how to create new things
-TODO: Internalization
+- TODO: Internalization
-TODO: Authentication with JWT (JSON WEB TOKEN)
+- TODO: Authentication with JWT (JSON WEB TOKEN)
-TODO: Notifications
+- TODO: Notifications
-TODO: Working with SignalR (Real Time Comunication) (I will create another brench to use this solution: master/signalR)
+- TODO: Working with SignalR (Real Time Comunication) (I will create another branch to use this solution: master/signalR)